altmetric/til/unix/xargs_with_multiple_items.md

 While grouping by a small number doesn't bring us many benefits, there are noticeable speed improvements when pushing hundreds, or even thousands, of IDs in a single line.

+**NB:** The use of Redis here is to illustrate the use of `xargs`.
+For bulk updates, Redis recommends the use of its serialization protocol and **pipe mode**.
+See [the Redis manual entry on mass insertion](http://redis.io/topics/mass-insert) for more details.

 ### Further reading

 * [xargs man page](http://man7.org/linux/man-pages/man1/xargs.1.html) (or `man xargs` on command line)
 * [Redis LPUSH command](http://redis.io/commands/lpush)
+* [Redis mass insertion](http://redis.io/topics/mass-insert) (includes sample Ruby code to generate [Redis protocol](http://redis.io/topics/protocol) formatted data)